NicolasImagawa/diseases-income-pipeline/README.md

 # ELT pipeline for income and health issues correlations across the USA

 ## Overview
-This project creates an end-to-end pipeline for income and health issues data in the US.
+This project creates an end-to-end pipeline for income and health issues correlation data in the US for the year 2021 and adjusts food prices considering inflation.
 This pipeline can run on multiple machines by using Docker to containerize it.

 ## Tools used on the project
 The data tools can be ilustrated by the following image: